Kawasaki disease

 - Swelling of the heart muscle.

-- Heart valve problems.
+- Heart valve conditions.

 Any of these complications can damage the heart.
-Swelling of the heart arteries can weaken them and cause a bulge in the artery wall, called an aneurysm.
+Dilation of the heart arteries can weaken them and cause a bulge in the artery wall, called an aneurysm.
 Aneurysms raise the risk of blood clots.
 These can lead to a heart attack or cause bleeding inside the body.

 Diagnosis